 Audio interfaces are used to record anything that makes a sound – from a bass guitar to a voice or a piano.

-It’s what helps to get the music onto a computer to be edited and cleaned up.
-Sure, you can record audio with just your computer, but if you want to go the professional route and boost the quality of your work, using an audio interface is the way to go.
+It’s what helps to get the audio onto a computer to be edited and cleaned up.
+Sure, you can record audio with just your PC or Mac, but if you want to go the professional route and boost the quality of your work, using an audio interface is the way to go.

 What’s the Purpose of an Audio Interface?